-COVID-19 adjustments to right to work checks to end from 21 June 2021Print publication
+End of COVID-19 adjustments to right to work checks delayed until 1 September 2021Print publication

-The Home Office previously announced that the temporary adjusted right to work check measures in place due to COVID-19 would end on 16 May 2021.
-However, to coincide with the UK government’s intention to remove all legal limits on social contact no earlier than 21 June, the Home Office has decided to delay the requirement on employers to obtain and check original right to work documents for employees and prospective employees until this date.
-Employers are therefore permitted to continue completing their right to work checks remotely using scans or photocopies of identity documents until 20 June 2021.
-Following the Prime Minister’s announcement to delay the easing of lockdown restrictions until 19 July 2021, there have understandably been calls to delay the return of standard right to work checks to mirror this date, however, at the time of writing, there have been no official announcements on this.
+The Home Office initially announced that the temporary adjusted right to work check measures in place due to COVID-19 would end on 16 May 2021.
+To coincide with the government’s intention to remove all legal limits on social contact no earlier than 21 June, the Home Office then announced that the return of standard right to work checks would be delayed until 21 June 2021.

 What are the temporary adjustments?